NJCampbell/NJCampbell/README.md

     <li>Nature and the web of interconnectedness we share</li>
     <li>Neurodivergence and the unique gifts that accompany it</li>
   </ul>
-  I enjoy spending my free time playing video games, reading and spending time with my dog, Fox Mulder. 🐕 </p>
+  I enjoy spending my free time playing video games, practicing on my bass guitar, reading and spending time with my dog, Fox Mulder. 🐕 </p>

 </div>